medoni/ArchUnitNet-CheckPublicMethodshaveUnitTests/README.md

-# ArchUnit - Check that public methods have unit tests
+# ArchUnitNet - Enforce unit tests on all public methods
 This is an example to show how unit tests can be enforced for a given list of classes.

 ## How To